The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Maximal Common Tree Mining

 \section{Maximal Common Tree Mining}

 We address \textsc{Maximal Common Tree Mining}.
 It is a special case of \textsc{Maximal Frequent Tree Mining} and \textsc{Closed Frequent Tree Mining} by setting $\theta = \size{\mathcal T}$.
-We show that when each rooted unordered tree has a height of at most $2$, the maximal common tree is uniquely determined.
-This observation is essential for our algorithm for \textsc{Closed Frequent Tree Mining} in the unordered case.
-In addition, we show the dual-hardness of \textsc{Closed Frequent Tree Mining} in the ordered case.
+We show that when each rooted unordered tree has height of at most $2$, the maximal common tree is uniquely determined.
+This observation is essential for our algorithm in \Cref{sec:frequent-subtree-mining}.
+In addition, we show the dual-hardness of \textsc{Closed Frequent Tree Mining} in the unordered case if each tree has height of at most $4$.

+For the ordered case, we show that \textsc{Closed Frequent Tree Mining} is also dual-hard, even if each tree has height of at most $2$.